 Students must be registered in a full-time undergraduate degree program at the time of application and must be a Canadian Citizen or Permanent Resident.
 The minimum average required for consideration for the award is 75 percent, but please note that there are a limited number of awards available each term and students are ranked for the award based on merit.

 Additional details regarding the USRA and eligibility requirements can be found on the NSERC website.

 Please contact Julie Shikaze if you have any questions about the NSERC USRA.

-- It is the responsibility of the NSERC USRA (co-op) recipient to inform the co-operative education center in a timely manner about their intention to hold a USRA rather than seeking employment through co-op.
+Co-op Students: Please note that it is your responsibility to inform Co-operative Education by the required deadline about your intention to hold a USRA rather than seeking employment through Co-op.